 James Hughes, Associate Director – Climate and Resilience, AECOM

-Mr Hughes has worked for engineering design experts AECOM since 1999.
+Mr Hughes has recently joined Tonkin + Taylor as a climate and resilience specialist.
+Before this he worked for engineering design experts AECOM (1999-2017).

-He has been involved in a wide range of projects within the broader urban resilience field – including the Rockefeller 100 Resilient Cities Project, climate change adaptation studies, infrastructure resilience assessments, and recently he has been assisting LGNZ with developing risk management frameworks for consultation as part of the proposed Local Government Risk Agency.
+He has been involved in a wide range of projects within the broader urban resilience field including the Rockefeller 100 Resilient Cities Project, climate change adaptation studies, infrastructure resilience assessments.
+Recently he has been assisting LGNZ with developing risk management frameworks for consultation as part of the proposed Local Government Risk Agency.
 He has written and presented extensively on topics relating to risk and resilience as they apply to infrastructure, the built environment and communities.